-Client:

-Attorney:

-I have entered into a written agreement with the above-named attorney.
-I understand that the attorney will represent me for the following limited purposes (check all that apply):

-- Arguing a motion or motions.
-(Please specify): - Attending a pretrial conference. - Attending a settlement conference.
+Client: Attorney: with the that the ve entered into a written agreement above-named attorney.
+I understand attorney will represent me for the limited purposes (check all that Arguing a motion or motions.
+(Please specify): Attending a pretrial conference.
+Attending a settlement conference.
 Attending a court-ordered mediation or other court-ordered alternative dispute resolution proceeding for purposes of advising the client during the proceeding.
-(Please specify): - Acting as my attorney for a particular hearing, [deposition?], or trial.
-(Please specify): - With leave of court, acting as my attorney with regard to the following specific issue or a specific portion of a trial or hearing.
-(Please specify):
+(Please specify): Acting as my attorney for a particular hearing, [deposition?], or trial.
+(Please specify): With leave of court, acting as my attorney with regard to the following specific issue or a specific portion of a trial or

 I understand that except for the legal services specified above, I am fully responsible for handling my case, including complying with court Rules and deadlines.
 I understand further that the court may discontinue sending court notices to me and may send all court notices only to my limited scope attorney.
 If the court discontinues sending notice to me, I understand that although my limited scope attorney is responsible for forwarding to me court notices pertaining to matters outside the scope of the limited representation, I remain responsible for keeping informed about my case.
-Client